Illustris project

 The Illustris project is an ongoing series of astrophysical simulations run by an international collaboration of scientists.
-The aim was to study the processes of galaxy formation and evolution in the universe with a comprehensive physical model.
+The aim is to study the processes of galaxy formation and evolution in the universe with a comprehensive physical model.
 Early results were described in a number of publications following widespread press coverage.
 The project publicly released all data produced by the simulations in April, 2015.
 Key developers of the Illustris simulation have been Volker Springel (Max-Planck-Institut für Astrophysik) and Mark Vogelsberger (Massachusetts Institute of Technology).
-The Illustris simulation framework and galaxy formation model has been used for a wide range of spin-off projects, starting with Auriga and IllustrisTNG (both 2017) followed by Thesan (2021), MillenniumTNG (2022) and TNG-Cluster (to be published in 2023).
+The Illustris simulation framework and galaxy formation model has been used for a wide range of spin-off projects, starting with Auriga and IllustrisTNG (both 2017) followed by Thesan (2021), MillenniumTNG (2022) and TNG-Cluster (2023).

 Illustris simulation

 Overview

 The original Illustris project was carried out by Mark Vogelsberger and collaborators as the first large-scale galaxy formation application of Volker Springel's novel Arepo code.

 The Illustris project included large-scale cosmological simulations of the evolution of the universe, spanning initial conditions of the Big Bang, to the present day, 13.8 billion years later.
 Modeling, based on the most precise data and calculations currently available, are compared to actual findings of the observable universe in order to better understand the nature of the universe, including galaxy formation, dark matter and dark energy.

 The simulation included many physical processes which are thought to be critical for galaxy formation.
 These include the formation of stars and the subsequent "feedback" due to supernova explosions, as well as the formation of super-massive black holes, their consumption of nearby gas, and their multiple modes of energetic feedback.

 Images, videos, and other data visualizations for public distribution are available at official media page.